Nilpotent matrices having a given Jordan type as maximum commuting nilpotent orbit: Preliminaries and Background.

-Loosely speaking, the main result in this paper is the generalization of \eqref{almrecttableeq} to the case where $Q$ has two parts.
-Recall that $r_P$ is the smallest number of almost rectangular partitions whose union is $P$. \begin{theorem}(\cite{Bas}) The partition $\mathfrak Q(P)$ has $r_P$ parts. \end{theorem} The following result is shown for $\cha {\sf k}=0$ in \cite[Theorem 2.1 and Example 2.5a]{Pan}, and for general infinite $\sf k$ in \cite[Theorem 1.12]{BI}.
-We say that a partition $P$ is \emph{stable} if $\mathfrak Q(P)=P$. \begin{theorem} A partition is stable if and only if its parts differ pairwise by at least two. \end{theorem} A partition whose parts differ pairwise by at least two is termed ``super distinct'' or ``Rogers-Ramanujan'' in the literature on partitions. \begin{theorem}(\cite{KO}) Suppose that $\cha {\sf k}=0$ or $\cha {\sf k}=p>n$.
-Then the partition $\mathfrak Q(P)$ has parts that differ pairwise by at least two. \end{theorem} The proof of Theorem \ref{stablethm} depends on showing that when $B=J_P$ and the matrix $A\in \mathcal N_B$ is generic, then the Artinian ring ${\sf k}[A,B]$ is Gorenstein, so -- in height two -- is a complete intersection.
-When $\cha {\sf k}=0$ or $\cha {\sf k}>n$, the Hilbert function of ${\sf k}[A,B]$ is the conjugate of the partition $\mathfrak Q(P)$ \cite[Theorem 2.3]{BI}\footnote{Although Theorem 2.23 in \cite{BI} is stated there for $\sf k$ algebraically closed, $\sf k$ infinite suffices.}; the characterization of the Hilbert functions of (non-graded) Artinian CI algebras of height two by F.H.S.
-Macaulay \cite{Mac} implies the property that $\mathfrak Q(P)$ has parts that differ pairwise by at least two.
-Denote the partition $P$ by $(\cdots i^{n_i}\cdots )$ meaning it has $n_i$ parts of length $i$.
-An almost rectangular subpartition $P'=(a^{n_a},(a-1)^{n_{a-1}})$ of $P$ defines a U-chain $C_a$ in a partially ordered set associated to $P$ (Definition \ref{Udef}).
-For such a subpartition $(a^{n_a},(a-1)^{n_{a-1}})$ of $P$ the length of the U-chain $C_a$ is
+Loosely speaking, the main result in this paper is the generalization of Corollary~\ref{cor:commute_with_principal} to the case where $Q$ has two parts.
+Recall that $r_P$ is the smallest number of almost rectangular partitions whose union is $P$. \begin{theorem}(R. Basili \cite{Bas}) The partition $\mathfrak Q(P)$ has $r_P$ parts. \end{theorem} The following result is shown for $\cha {\sf k}=0$ in \cite[Theorem 2.1 and Example 2.5a]{Pan}, and for general infinite $\sf k$ in \cite[Theorem 1.12]{BI}.
+We say that a partition $P$ is \emph{stable} if $\mathfrak Q(P)=P$. \begin{theorem} A partition is stable if and only if its parts differ pairwise by at least two. \end{theorem} A partition whose parts differ pairwise by at least two is termed ``super distinct'' or ``Rogers-Ramanujan'' in the literature on partitions.
+T. Ko\v{s}ir and P. Oblak showed that $\mathfrak Q(P)$ is stable. \begin{theorem}(T. Ko\v{s}ir and P. Oblak) \cite{KO}) Suppose that $\cha {\sf k}=0$ or $\cha {\sf k}=p>n$ and $\sf k$ is infinite.
+Then the partition $\mathfrak Q(P)$ has parts that differ pairwise by at least two. \end{theorem}